martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 Well, it's a website, you press Ctrl+U and the code's right there.
 More seriously, I don't plan to make this a reusable theme but the code's available under AGPLv3 and they say imitation is the sincerest form of flattery. <!-- TODO GH link -->

 That being a said, I am not a webdev.
-I learned most of the HTML/CSS I know in the last few weeks.
+I learned most of the HTML/CSS used here in the last few weeks.
 Take that into account.

 There's also a [test page](/test) which contains more thorough examples of everything covered here.